What are the key features of an AI intranet for enterprise organizations in 2026?

 • Place: All recommendations and follow-ups originate from governed intranet content.

-• Pull: As employees consistently receive content tailored to their needs, the platform earns trust — making them more likely to return when they need answers.
+• Pull: As employees consistently receive content tailored to their needs, the platform earns trust, making employees more likely to return when they need answers.

 What this looks like in practice